Network with Innovators, Designers & Disrupters

 Leading Transformative Change as a Systems Thinker

-Led by Tracy Benson from The Waters Foundation
+Led by Tracy Benson from Waters Center for Systems Thinking

 Systems Thinking is a powerful approach to social innovation and system transformation.
 Systems thinkers utilize strategies and tools to develop a clear and deep understanding of the interconnected parts that produce system behavior.
 This informed understanding leads to the identification of practical leverage actions that help produce transformative outcomes.